-LDWF conducts fisheries independent sampling for oysters year-round statewide using two gear types (24-inch hand dredge and square-meter frame: m2) within the public oyster areas, and analyze the data collected to determine overall health of the oyster resource throughout the year.
-Dredge sampling events were conducted monthly (except in the month of July) on 74 sampling stations and quarterly on six (Sabine Lake only) sampling stations, with two replicates per station, to monitor size frequency, presence and/or absence, and mortality.
-A total of 897 dredge samples were collected between January 1 and June 30, 2020.
+LDWF conducts fisheries independent sampling for oysters year-round, statewide, using two gear types (24-inch hand dredge and square-meter frame: m2) within the public oyster areas, and analyzes the data collected to determine overall health of the oyster resource throughout the year.
+Dredge sampling occurred monthly throughout the year, except the month of July, on 74 sampling stations located within the public oyster areas from the Louisiana/Mississippi state line to the western shore of Calcasieu Lake.
+In addition, six dredge stations in Sabine Lake were sampled quarterly during the reporting period.
+Two replicates were taken per station to monitor size frequency, presence and/or absence of resource, and mortality.
+A total of 821 dredge samples were collected between July 1 and December 31, 2020.